hassanjawwad12/golang-from-ground-up/README.md

 * If an interface defines only one method than the interface name is the name of the methid with er at the end
 * Use embedding if you want to create composable, reusable interfaces
 * Use `interface{}` for any kind of value

+## Generics
+* Generics allow u to write more resuable and more generic functions where go can infer the type of values u are working with